Joo Hyung Park

 What have you rebelled against in the past, and what are you rebelling against now?

 If I had to choose one, it would be practicality.
 I was originally trained as a jeweller and since jewellery needs to be on the human body, there were things that I had to consider such as wearability.
 However, from my point of view, when an object is beautiful and gives us joyful excitement just by looking at it, it fulfilled its duty as a creation.
 Nowadays, I make cutlery and tableware more than jewellery, so it moved on from wearability to practicality.
 When people see my cutlery, the first question is “what is it” and the second question is “are they comfortable to use”.
-I then explain that some of my cutlery are unexpectedly easy to use despite of how they look, and some are usable but not as comfortable as other ordinary cutlery.
+I then explain that some of my cutlery are unexpectedly easy to use despite how they look, and some are usable but not as comfortable as other ordinary cutlery.
 Practicality is very important when something has expected functions, but I decided not to let it be potential drags to my idea.
 My pieces show the moment when we use cutlery with our hands.
 When they are laid on a table, they still have the forms of being in use.
 We use that very moment to deliver food to our mouth which, in my mind, is completing the duty of cutlery.
 With the cutlery pieces, I wish to tell the story of how my hands seized the moment, and made that moment into new cutlery.
 There are more than thousands of comfortably usable cutlery out there.
 Why do I have to make one of those?
 It is also the reason why I love the Steinbeisser project, it encouraged me to be more experimental and not to think practical.

 Do you need to be a rebel to enjoy your cutlery?

 You don’t need to be a rebel, you can enjoy by looking at them.
-You can also enjoy eating with them, at first you might experience an uncomfortable feeling, the more you use them the more exciting it will become.
+You can also enjoy yourself by eating with them, at first you might experience an uncomfortable feeling, the more you use them the more exciting it will become.

 Do you use your own cutlery?